OSINTSG/OSINT/README.md

-HELLO!
-1.OPEN SETUP.BAT FILE AND CLICK ALL BUTTON
-2.SET OSINT EV.
-3.DO NOT MISS USE FILE
-4.DO NOT CLICK DELPKG.BAT FILE OTHERWISE DELETE ALL IMPORTANT PACKAGE ONLY USE THIS FILE TO UPDATE YOUR OSINT FOLDER 5.DON'T ACCESS _ROOT.BAT
-ABOUT THE OSINT...

 # MENA OSINT Toolkit

 ## Overview

 MENA OSINT Toolkit is a user-friendly open-source project developed in Batch language, designed to simplify open-source intelligence (OSINT) tasks.
-This toolkit provides an accessible interface, allowing users, regardless of their programming background, to perform OSINT tasks and interact with Chat-GPT.
+This README provides essential information on the setup and usage of the toolkit.

+## Usage Instructions

+1. **Open Setup.bat File:**
+   - Run the `Setup.bat` file.
+   - Click on all buttons to complete the setup process.

+2. **Set OSINT Environment:**
+   - Configure the OSINT environment as needed.

+3. **Usage Guidelines:**
+   - Do not misuse any file within the toolkit.
+   - Avoid clicking on `Delpkg.bat` file to prevent accidental deletion of important packages.
+   - Refrain from accessing `_root.bat` for security reasons.

+4. **Update OSINT Folder:**
+   - Use `Delpkg.bat` only to update your OSINT folder.
+Do not click this file for any other purpose.

+## Important Warnings

+- **Misuse of Files:**
+  - Do not misuse any file within the toolkit for unauthorized or illegal activities.

+- **Delpkg.bat:**
+  - Clicking on `Delpkg.bat` will delete important packages.
+Only use this file to update your OSINT folder.

+- **_root.bat:**
+  - Do not access `_root.bat` for security reasons.
+It is a critical file that should not be tampered with.

 ## Features